Skip to main content

 Instruction:

 This course examines a variety of quantitative analysis methods that help business managers make better decisions.
-Students will learn topics including decision analysis, simulation modeling, linear programming, and inventory management.
+Topics include decision analysis, simulation modeling, linear programming, and inventory management.
 The course is arranged on a 15-week schedule and includes research assignments along with a final exam.

 Credit recommendation: